 Don't Forget Your Partners

-If you are writing a proposal that involves multiple partners and your organization is the lead organization, you'll want to consider asking cost share of your partners.
+If you are writing a proposal that involves multiple partners and your organization is the lead organization, you'll want to consider asking your partners to contribute cost share.
 Sometimes the grant application will specifically state that the partner organizations must provide the same amount of cost share as the lead organization.
-Other times, the funder will state that there is a cost share requirement, but will not require the partner organizations (or "subs") to provide cost share.
+In other cases, the funder will state that there is a cost share requirement, but will not require the partner organizations (or "subs") to provide cost share.
 Although it's not a popular decision with partners, if there is a cost share requirement for the lead organization, usually the lead organization will flow down that requirement to the subs.
 For example, if a funder requires a 15% cost share of the lead organization, the lead will in turn ask each of the subs to come up with 15% cost share.

 Cost Share Can Tip the Balance